 Through a data-driven approach, Kohl’s, a department store, used an indoor positioning system that “walks the aisles” with their customers.

 This strategy is powered by mobile technology and allows shoppers to subscribe for promotions the moment they enter the store.
-While shoppers are still in the store and throughout their visits, customers receive real-time lifestyle content based on the products they’re searching for.
+While shoppers are still in the store and throughout their visits, customers receive real-time lifestyle content based on the products they’re searching for, a truly innovative idea for improving brand awareness.

 For example, if a customer has subscribed to receive information via the Kohl’s mobile app and they’re lingering in the home goods aisle, Kohl’s knows that sending relevant content to this perceived customer will help increase the likelihood that they will make a purchase.